 Example 4: The silent night paints a peaceful picture of life.
-Stars twinkle in the dark sky like tired eyes trying hard to open; the sea murmurs in a soft voice like a man who prays before his sleep; the silver birches play gentle music with their
+Stars twinkle in the dark sky like tired eyes trying hard to open; the sea murmurs in a soft voice like a man who prays before his sleep; the silver birches play gentle music with their leaves and branches, sounding like the lullaby a young mother sings to her sleepy baby.

-23 element n.成分, 要素, 元素
+23 element n.成分,要素,元素